0AmirKhan0/My-Portfolio/README.md

-Sure!
-Here’s a sample `README.md` template that you can use for your GitHub repository:

----

 # 🌐 My Portfolio

 Welcome to my personal portfolio repository!
 This project showcases my skills, projects, and experiences in web development, designed and developed with **Next.js** and enhanced with various visual effect libraries.